 3 Minute Teaching With Technology Tutorials

-Check out these great, brief videos that offer quick introductions to getting started with numerous different tech tools and resources for teaching and learning.
+Check out these brief videos that offer quick introductions to help you get started with numerous different tech tools and resources for teaching and learning!

 Be sure to share these great resources with your friends and colleagues!

 Access all of these videos directly in YouTube with this YouTube Playlist.

 Free Student Response System using phones, tablets, computers.
 Socrative is a powerful yet simple Student Response System that lets students respond to ‘quick questions’ or full quizzes using smart phones, tablets, or computers.

 Easily Insert Questions and Quizzes into Videos Using EduCanon.
 Have you ever wished you knew how to easily add questions into a video to create lesson content or to help ensure that students are engaging with video content?
 Well, you can, for free!